-The Program Administrative Associate then submits the Progress to Degree form online with the appropriate information (this officially schedules the exam).
 If the Comprehensive Oral Exam is taken by the LAST DAY OF CLASS, the student can use that semester to qualify for Post-Comprehensive Hours (see also "Enrollment Requirements, Program Policies and Procedures, section J).
-Upon passing the Comprehensive Oral Exam, the student is considered a Doctoral Candidate.
-The Program Administrative Associate will approve the Progress to Degree form online and at this time a dissertation committee is formed.

-All documents for the comprehensive oral examination (including the dissertation proposal) are due to all committee members on a business day at least one week (7 days) before the date of the meeting.
-If this cannot be accomplished, then the date of the committee meeting will be changed to allow one week for reading of the document.
-Students must distribute copies of the document at least one week prior to the meeting (no later than 4:30 p.m.
-CT, on the business day, seven (7) calendar days prior to the day scheduled for the proposal or defense) with the committee chair as the last person to get a copy indicating that the policy has been met.
+All documents for the comprehensive oral examination (including the dissertation proposal) are due to all committee members on a business day at least two weeks before the date of the meeting.
+If this cannot be accomplished, then the date of the committee meeting will be changed to allow two weeks for reading of the document.
+Students must distribute copies of the document at least two weeks (14 calendar days) prior to the meeting with the committee chair as the last person to get a copy indicating that the policy has been met.